KilledMufasa/AmputatorBot/README.md

 Features include:
 - Automatically create required log and datafiles
-- Scan for comments, submissions and mentions
+- Scan for comments, submissions, mentions or tweets
 - Check each item against specified criteria
-- Strip URLs of markdown
+- Strip URLs of artifacts
 - Check URLs for AMP links
 - Find canonicals using 9 different methods
 - Calculate which canonical is 'best'
-- Return 2 canonicals if the canonicals have more than 1 domain
+- Return 2 canonicals if the canonicals are from more than 1 domain
 - Return an AMP-canonical if the real canonical can't be found
 - Generate and send automatic replies to AMP items with the canonical(s) and some info
-- Automatically keep track of bans
+- Automatically keep track of bans and contributor statuses
 - Keep track of items interacted with
 - Let users opt-out and opt-back-in
 - Send DMs when summoned by users
-- Experimental: Guess-and-check method with article-comparison
-- Local- and SQL-database-logging
+- Log both locally and to a MySQL database

 Please note:
 - AmputatorBot works automatically in a select number of subreddits